 Central Park is one of our favorite places to visit in New York, no matter the season.
 We’ve seen it with cherry blossoms in spring, emerald green leaves in summer and rustic burnt foliage in the fall.
 But there’s just something so special and nostalgic about Central Park in the winter, especially on a snow day.

-We’re sure you have Central Park near the top of your NYC bucket list.
-You’ll see locals running, cycling and walking dogs as other tourists set about exploring every nook and cranny of the diverse landscape in thick winter coats, gloves and hats.
-Don’t forget to stock up with a nice hot coffee before you arrive and we recommend planning a route so you don’t end up aimlessly walking around in the cold.
+We’re sure Central Park is near the top of your NYC bucket list.
+It’s such a fun place to explore and see locals running, cycling or walking dogs as other tourists venture into every nook and cranny of the surprisingly vast and diverse park.
+We’d always stock up with a big hot coffee before accessing the park, and we always planned a specific route so we didn’t end up aimlessly walking around in the cold.

-If you need a bit of a hand here’s the route we recommend: start with The Mall, Bethesda Terrace, Bethesda Fountain, Bow Bridge, Strawberry Fields, The Ramble, Belvedere Castle and end at The Met (one of our favorite museums in town).
-This is an efficient route through the park that hits the highlights and gets you back into the warmth in good time.
+If you need a bit of a hand here’s the route we recommend walking in order: The Mall, Bethesda Terrace, Bethesda Fountain, Bow Bridge, Strawberry Fields, The Ramble, Belvedere Castle and end at The Met (one of our favorite museums).
+This is the exact route we always take our friends and family when we meet them in NYC, it hits the park’s highlights and gets back into the warmth pronto.

 - Go up New York observation decks